 lines, fittings, gauges, valves, bellows, and hoses.

-batteries not meeting the pressure vessel definition.
+2 For pressure components subjected to significant loads not caused by internal pressure, acceptance proof and leak testing with only internal pressure can be inadequate.

+3 Classification as pressure component of components that exceed energy or pressure limits of the pressure vessel definition, is normally subject to agreement between customer and supplier, who also represent relevant safety authorities, on a case by case basis.

 pressure vessel (PV)

-pressurized hardware designed primarily for the storage of pressurized fluid with an energy level greater than or equal to 19310 Joules, or with a pressure greater than or equal to 0,69 MPa, or which can create a hazard if released
+pressurized hardware designed primarily for the storage of pressurized fluid with an energy level greater than or equal to 19310 Joules, or with a pressure greater than or equal to 0,69 MPa, or with a pressure greater than or equal to 0,10 MPa which can create a hazard if released

-E.g. the stored energy can be calculated by the formula for the reversible adiabatic (isentropic) expansion of the confined gas:
+1 E.g. the stored energy can be calculated by the formula for the reversible adiabatic (isentropic) expansion of the confined gas: